The Neatest Colombian Christmas Traditions

 Cause who doesn’t like a little extra cash, Colombian Christmas tradition or no?

-This is probably more important for expat residents than tourists in Colombia, but you might see a collection box at hotels or restaurants.
 While you should not feel obligated to give, if you are so inclined, I’m sure the workers would appreciate it.

 If there’s one thing I’ve learned after a decade living in Colombia, it is that Colombians love to have a good time!